liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/01-system-settings.markdown

 # System Settings [](id=system-settings)

-@product@ is modular, meaning it's composed of many applications, which are divided into even smaller "chunks" of functionality.
+@product@ is modular, meaning it's composed of many applications divided into even smaller "chunks" of functionality.
 The applications, and sometimes even code chunks, are configurable at several scopes, as discussed in the introductory article for this section.

 In System Settings, administrators make system scoped configuration changes and set system-wide default configurations for other scopes.
 System Settings is